spywhere/plug.nvim/docs/extensions/auto-install.md

 ## Compatibility

-- vim-plug: Polyfilled
-- packer.nvim: Polyfilled
 - lazy.nvim: Polyfilled.
 Only `manager` is supported as `missing` has a built-in support
+- packer.nvim: Polyfilled
+- pckr.nvim: Polyfilled
+- vim-plug: Polyfilled

 ## Configurations